Saffron Cheesecake with Sauteed Pineapple from a Cheesecake Expert

 Combining saffron, one of our favorite sexy spices, with sweet tropical pineapple, it offers the kind of sweet ending to a meal no diner will forget.
 (Learn more about the aphrodisiac history of saffron and pineapple.)

-Although she loves saffron the way we do, Underwood let us know that the cake works well with a variety of herbs and spices and encourages home cooks to experiment.
+Although she loves saffron as much as I do, Underwood let us know that this cheesecake recipe works well with a variety of herbs and spices and encourages home cooks to experiment.
+Try it as a cardamom cheesecake, or maybe saffron and rosewater, star anise or even lavender.

 Saffron Cheesecake with Sauteed Pineapple